hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

       * `(x_t - x_t-1) - (x_t-1 - x_t-2)`
     * Seasonal differencing
       * `x_t - x_t-m`
-      * If in the de-trended ts' ACF plot, we are seeing repeated significant autocorrelation (beyond the confidence interval)
+      * If in the de-trended ts' ACF plot, we are seeing repeated significant autocorrelation (beyond the confidence interval), then use seasonal differencing
       * [An example of seasonal differencing][4], just use `diff()`
     * Weighted moving averages
       * The nxm weighted moving averages method above can help transform ts into stationary